syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 ## Add stylesheet and script resources

-The theme stylesheet and script can be accessed from NuGet through [Static b Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-b-assets).
+The theme stylesheet and script can be accessed from NuGet through [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
 Reference the stylesheet and script in the `<head>` of the main page as follows:

 * For **.NET 6** Blazor Server app, include it in **~/Pages/_Layout.cshtml** file.